streamingfast/firehose-docs/content/operators/concepts/principles.md

 should have a `previous_data` of `200` before it changes to something else, otherwise there’s a problem with the extraction mechanisms, and data quality will suffer.

-Making the data complete means that the relation between a transaction, the block’s schedule, execution, expiration, events produced by its side effects, call tree, each call’s state transition and effects, are safeguarded with their relation.
+Making the data complete means that the relationships between a transaction, its block’s schedule, its execution, its expiration, the events produced by its side effects, the call tree, and each call’s state transition and effects, are all known and accounted for.
 Figuring out relations after the fact can only be a source of pain, and of missed opportunities for potential data applications.

 Some protocols offer JSON-RPC requests that allow querying either transaction status or state, but separately.
 A data process that is triggered by an Ethereum Log event might greatly benefit from checking if the parent contract